Red-Labs-Cloud/Telecom-2G-LAB/README.md

 ## Key Features

-Real-World Simulation: Experience a live 2G network with base stations, mobile devices, and core network elements.
+- Real-World Simulation: Experience a live 2G network with base stations, mobile devices, and core network elements.
-Security Focus: Explore 2G-specific vulnerabilities like man-in-the-middle attacks, eavesdropping, and denial-of-service.
+- Security Focus: Explore 2G-specific vulnerabilities like man-in-the-middle attacks, eavesdropping, and denial-of-service.
-Open-Source Tools: Utilize Osmocom and Asterisk for network manipulation and analysis.
+- Open-Source Tools: Utilize Osmocom and Asterisk for network manipulation and analysis.
-Hands-On Learning: Conduct practical exercises on call interception, SMS spoofing, and location tracking.
+- Hands-On Learning: Conduct practical exercises on call interception, SMS spoofing, and location tracking.
-DevSecOps Integration: Learn how to automate security testing and integrate security practices into 2G development.
+- DevSecOps Integration: Learn how to automate security testing and integrate security practices into 2G development.
 ## Benefits

-Enhanced Understanding: Gain a deep understanding of 2G network architecture, protocols, and security challenges.
+- Enhanced Understanding: Gain a deep understanding of 2G network architecture, protocols, and security challenges.
-Practical Skills: Develop practical skills in penetration testing, vulnerability assessment, and secure development.
+- Practical Skills: Develop practical skills in penetration testing, vulnerability assessment, and secure development.
-Research and Innovation: Conduct research on 2G security, develop new security tools, and contribute to the open-source community.
+- Research and Innovation: Research 2G security, develop new security tools and contribute to the open-source community.
-Telecom Security Expertise: Become an expert in telecom security and contribute to building more secure mobile networks.
+- Telecom Security Expertise: Become an expert in telecom security and contribute to building more secure mobile networks.
 ## Who Should Use It

 - Security researchers